Bodmin riding FESTIVAL

-Bodmin Riding is an ancient Cornish festival which takes place each year on the first weekend of July.
-The modern festival is rooted in the unique history of Bodmin town, our Cornish identity, and the community of Bodmin, and aims to celebrate the rich traditions of our ancient Cornish heritage.
+Bodmin Riding is an ancient Cornish festival unique to Bodmin, which takes place each year on the first weekend of July.
+The festival has changed over the years, but it remains a celebration of Bodmin: of our unique history, our proud Cornish identity, our community, and the rich traditions of our ancient Cornish heritage.

 why do we celebrate Bodmin Riding?

-This ancient celebration is unique to Bodmin and was old when it was first recorded in 1469, 550 years ago.
+Nobody knows when or why Bodmin Riding began, but we do know that it was an old tradition when it was first recorded in 1469.
 Then Bodmin celebrated the restoration of the bones of St Petroc after they were stolen and taken to Brittany in 1177.
 The casket holding the saint’s bones (still surviving in St Petroc’s Church) was paraded through the town, there was a mock court, sports and horseracing at Halgavor and a civic dinner, Riding Ale and the Riding Dance.

 By 1700 sports were being held and 100 years later there was wrestling and a grand ball.
 The traditional Riding was probably last held in 1825.
 It was revived first by Bodmin Rotary Club in 1974 and observed for two years.
 In 1986 it was revived again incorporating a commemoration of events of the 1549 Prayer Book Rebellion.
 The mock hanging of the mayor attracted large crowds and much controversy.
 For many years the town was thronged by people in Tudor or medieval dress on the first Saturday in July.
 Over a number of years, Heritage Day ran as part of the Bodmin Theatre Festival.
 However in 2004 the Saturday celebrations did not take place due to lack of support.